 Lists the number of cumulative errors after running your PRBS test.
-Click Reset to reset to zero.
-1. By default, Cumulative Error Count = 0, the Data Rate text box is blank, and Bit Error Rate = NA.
+To reset the error count to zero, select the lane(s) and click Reset.
+By default, Cumulative Error Count = 0, the Data Rate text box is blank, and Bit Error Rate = NA.